techx/projx-web/README.md

     * `resumeLink` - Dropbox link for submitting applications
     * `cycle` - name of the application cycle

-(Each application cycle, you will need to update `appsOpen` twice and each of the other parameters once.)
+Each application cycle, you will need to update `appsOpen` twice and each of the other parameters once.

 2. After you have changed everything, you need to restart the node app.
    Locate the node process and terminate it.

 ```
 $ ps aux | grep projx
-$ kill <PID>
+$ kill <PROCESS_ID>
 ```

 3. If the monitoring system doesn't automatically restart it, then restart with